 Individualized Competency-Based Education Program (ICBE) The Individualized Competency-Based Education (ICBE) Program is an individually tailored, student-designed program leading to an Associate Degree.
-The ICBE program is designed for adults who (1) have acquired college-level learning outside the college setting; (2) desire assessment of this learning for credit equivalence; and (3) may desire a flexible time schedule for completion of their educational goals.
-The program is designed to meet the specialized educational needs of adults who have either (1) a clear direction or desire for designing their own educational program, or (2) want opportunities for life or career development or change, or (3) prefer or need the nontraditional options for their area of study.
+The ICBE program is designed for adults who (1) have acquired college-level learning outside the college setting;

+- (2) desire assessment of this learning for credit equivalence; and - (3) may desire a flexible time schedule for completion of their educational goals; (4) have a clear direction or desire for designing their own educational program, or want opportunities for life or career development or change.

 The ICBE degree program is an alternative mode of education for adults who have had learning experiences from employment, volunteer work, noncollege education, in-service training, or other life experiences.
+Credits earned are pass/no pass.
+Tuition is the same as for other degree credits.
 Enrollment with approval of Director of Learning Support.